 Premier Health's System Director for Community Benefits, Shaun Hamilton, convened the hospital team to develop the implementation strategies for these priorities.
-Assisting the team was consultant Gwen Finegan, who also led the CHNA process, and her associate Robyn Reepmeyer.
+Assisting the team was consultant Gwen Finegan, who also led the CHNA process.

-Participants at the September 20, 2019 meeting included:
+Participants at the September 10, 2019 meeting included: